MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### Export a site list

 There are scenarios where you want to export a site list.
-For example, if you're unable to move your site list to the cloud right away or if you need to maintain a hybrid environment with site lists in the cloud as well as on-premises.
+For example, if you're unable to move your site list to the cloud right away or if you need to maintain a hybrid environment with site lists in the cloud and on-premises.
 You can use the Cloud Site List Management experience to manage updates to a site list in a central location and export the site list to the on-premises host.

 1. On the Microsoft Edge site lists page, select the site list that you want to export.
-2. On the resulting page you’ll see the site list entries and the **Export list** option.
+2. On the resulting page, you’ll see the site list entries and the **Export list** option.
 3. Select Export list to download the site list xML file.

 ## FAQ

 ### Why is my tenant required to have an Exchange Service subscription for this feature?

 This subscription ensures that the right backend association happens with your tenant immediately, which occurs when you first select Microsoft Edge site lists.
 When Exchange Services aren’t part of your subscription, the association request from the Microsoft 365 Admin Center will fail.
 An alert is sent to the provisioning system to address the problem.
-This will result in a three day delay for you to use the experience.
+This will result in a three-day delay for you to use the experience.

 ### Can users who haven’t signed in to Microsoft Edge download the site list?